--coordinates the development of intermodal transportation solutions that move people and goods in an energyefficient manner, provide the foundation for improved productivity growth, strengthen the Nation's ability to compete in the global economy, and obtain the optimum yield from the Nation's transportation resources.
+-coordinates the development of intermodal transportation solutions that move people and goods in an energyefficient manner, provide the foundation for improved productivity growth, strengthen the Nation's ability to

 For further information, contact the Office of Transportation Policy.
 Phone, 202-366-4416.